RicardoKromerCavati/ContainerizedApi/README.md

 # ContainerizedApi
 This project was used as a study case to understand how to run a .NET API in a Docker container.
-A simple API was developed following this [tutorial](https://awswith.net/2021/11/01/running-asp-net-minimal-apis-with-docker/).
+A simple API was developed following this [tutorial](https://awswith.net/2021/11/01/running-asp-net-minimal-apis-with-docker/) and a class from my postgraduate course.
 Along with a Dockerfile to create an image and run it.

 ## How to run it?